dejan-simonovski/TariffApp/README.md

 If there were no time limitations, I would most likely add multiple select for delete, login, deploying an actual database, more tests and etc.

+Note: This is a small-scale, time-boxed project built for a 48-hour coding challenge.
+Due to the short development cycle and limited scope, all work was committed directly to the main branch for simplicity and speed.
+In a production setting or for larger projects, feature branching and pull requests would be used to ensure code quality and collaboration. **Never** commit directly to main.

 # Docker Deployment Guide

 This guide explains how to build and run the TariffApp (.NET MVC) using Docker.